 To receive benefits, you must prove that you are unable to work.
 The SSA has a list of impairments that can affect your employment, as well as information about social security disability for children under 18.
 The SSA has a complicated process for assessing disabilities, and there are certain things you will need to document about your disability, including a timeline of your symptoms, records of treatment, your response to the treatment, and various other criteria.

-We can help guide you through the SSA’s criteria and tell you in plain terms exactly what you need to include in your Social Security Disability application.
+We can help guide you through the SSA’s criteria.
+We will tell you in plain terms exactly what you need to include in your Social Security Disability application.

 - Cannot perform the duties from your previous jobs

 - Cannot adjust to other forms of work

 - Will be disabled for a year, or will die from your disability.

 You must prove that you cannot work for up to a year.
 But, you must also prove that you have worked enough to receive benefits in the first place.
 The SSA uses a credit system to determine if you have earned enough wages to receive benefits.